 TTC offers three types of Technology Transfer Fellowship Opportunities: Negotiator, Innovation and Business Development & Marketing.
-We are currently seeking candidates for our Negotiator Fellowship based out of our Rockville, MD location.
+We are currently seeking candidates for our Negotiator and Innovation Fellowships.
 Our Fellowships offer a unique opportunity to apply a science, legal or business background toward a career in technology transfer and other biotech related professions.
 Applications for all of our fellowships are accepted on a rolling basis.

 You are here